ForgeRock/forgeops/README.md

 integration of IDM and AM.
 * Directory service instances configured for:
    * The shared AM/IDM repo (ds-idrepo).
-   * The AM dynamic runtime data store for polices and agents.
+   * The AM dynamic runtime data store for policies and agents.
 Currently, the ds-idrepo is used.
    * The Access Manager Core Token Service (ds-cts).
 * A Gatling test harness, which exercises the basic deployment and can be modified to include additional tests.

 ## Getting Started